ivan-livyi/atlassian-mcp/README.md

 **Important**:
 - The Docker container must be running before Cursor can connect to it
-- The container name `atlassian-mcp-server` matches what's defined in docker-compose.yml
-- Your Atlassian credentials are configured via the `.env` file
+- Replace the placeholder values in the `env` section with your actual Atlassian credentials
 - The `ATLASSIAN_DOMAIN` should be the subdomain part of your Atlassian URL.
 For example, if your Atlassian is at `https://acme-corp.atlassian.net`, then `ATLASSIAN_DOMAIN` should be `acme-corp`
+- Environment variables are now configured directly in the Cursor MCP settings (not in a separate .env file)

 ### 2. Available Tools